Corridor · May 2026

 Key facts

-- QRP at age 45+ uniquely young vs CR/PA Pensionado (55-60+). $2,000/mo foreign income required.
+- QRP at age 45+ Uniquely young vs CR/PA Pensionado (55-60+). $2,000/mo foreign income required.

 - Zero Belize tax on foreign income QRP grants permanent ex-tax status on US Social Security/pensions/dividends forever.

-- English official language only English-speaking Caribbean retirement corridor; reduced language friction.
+- English official language Only English-speaking Caribbean retirement corridor; reduced language friction.

-- Healthcare is the weak link private hospitals adequate; complex cases evacuate to Mexico/Houston.
+- Healthcare is the weak link Private hospitals adequate; complex cases evacuate to Mexico/Houston.
 Medicare doesn't cover.

 When this works